 - Tdap (ADACEL)

 - Hepatitis B (per dose - 3 dose series)

 It is mandatory that all international students to provide proof that they have had a recent negative TB (tuberculosis) test or that they have had a test once they arrive at Youngstown State University.
 All students must be TB tested within the first 30 days of their arrival.
-Students can be seen at the Wick Primary Care center on Lincoln Ave.
+Students can be seen at Wick Primary Care at YSU on the corner of Lincoln and Wick Avenues.
 TB testing will be provided as a service under the mandatory Student Health Center fee.

 It is recommended, but not mandatory, that international students get vaccinations for:

 - T dp (Tetanus and diphtheria)

 If you will live on campus, you will be required to provide documentation to the University of your meningococcal and Hepatitis B vaccination status.
 This is a state law of Ohio.

 - To receive a vaccination all student must schedule an appointment.